Based on 75 hedge funds · latest filing: 2025 Q4 · updated quarterly

 ✅

-20 of 66 current holders rank in the top 100 by AUM.
-A meaningful share of the ownership base comes from the most well-resourced institutions.
+23 of 75 holders rank in the top 100 by AUM, accounting for 22% of total institutional value held.
+A meaningful share of the ownership value comes from the most well-resourced institutions.

 Exit risk score 2.2/10 — low institutional crowding.
 Ownership is below peak levels, holder base is relatively sticky, and buying momentum is positive.